shyama7004/ediky-Website/SECURITY.md

 ## Supported Versions

-We are committed to maintaining the security of the MLOrbit website.
+We are committed to maintaining the security of the Ediky website.
 The following versions are currently supported with security updates:

 | Version | Supported          |
 | ------- | ------------------ |